 “In planning to rebuild Southern Ocean Lodge, we’re looking forward to re-establishing our working relationships with the talented producers and the passionate tour operators who have been such an integral part of the unique Southern Ocean Lodge experience.” - Baillie Lodges Co-Founder, James Baillie.

-Plans for Southern Ocean Lodge 2.0
+Southern Ocean Lodge 2.0

 Top level environmentally sustainable initiatives include:

-- State of the art hybrid power generation harnessing the latest in renewable technologies.
+- State-of-the-art hybrid power generation harnessing the latest in renewable technologies.

 - Wastewater converted for use on native plantings as part of new bushfire protection buffers.